-If you would like your manuscript to be considered for a certain issue in 2025, please submit it electronically (through the website).
+If you would like your manuscript to be considered, please submit it electronically (through the website).
 You will need to create your account (if you don’t have one) and follow the steps at this link.
-Note: the manuscripts are processed chronologically, on a first-come, first-served basis..
+Note: the manuscripts are processed chronologically, on a first-come, first-served basis.

 International Problems